 Status in Wild: Believed to be uncommon, but not endangered.

 Interesting Facts: Named for Sarah, Countess of Amherst (1762-1838).
 William Pitt Amherst, Governor General of India and husband of Sarah, was responsible for sending the first birds to London in the early 1800s.
 Chrysolophus from the Greek word chryseos meaning golden and lophos, Greek for crest.

-Breeding Season: Varied, depending on climate, but usually begins in May.
-I have had aviary birds lay as early as January.
+Breeding Season: Varied depending on climate, usually begins in May.

 Breeding Age: While the adult plumage is not attained until the second year, first years birds are often fertile.